Charlie22911/Matrix-Art/docs/wiki/code.md

 - `frame.rgb_array()` for direct NumPy writes into the current frame

 The direct-buffer path is intended for advanced procedural effects such as plasma, fire, particle fields, noise, and simulation-style output.
 It avoids thousands of Python `set_pixel()` calls per frame.
+The included plasma code uses this render path.

 ## Code thumbnails